umee-network/peggo/README.md

 flag for more information.

 If the coin doesn't have a corresponding ERC20 equivalent on the Ethereum network, the transaction will fail.
-This is only required for Umee originated coins and anyone can call the `deployERC20` function on the Peggy contract to fix this.
+This is only required for Cosmos originated coins and anyone can call the `deployERC20` function on the Peggy contract to fix this.